 - Line Cap Style: The line cap style specifies the shape to be used at the ends of open sub paths when they are stroked.
-Allowed values are Butt end caps, - Square: --- the stroke is squared off at the endpoint of the path. - Round: --- a semicircular arc with a diameter equal to the line width is drawn around the endpoint and filled in. - ♦ Flat: --- the stroke extends beyond the end of the line by a distance that is half the line width and is squared off.
+Allowed values are Butt end caps, Round end caps, and Projecting Square End. - Square: --- the stroke is squared off at the endpoint of the path. - ♦ Round: --- a semicircular arc with a diameter equal to the line width is drawn around the endpoint and filled in. - ♦ Flat: --- the stroke extends beyond the end of the line by a distance that is half the line width and is squared off.